-The project is targeting lithium brine deposits associated with geothermal hot springs and playa lakes which coincide with the axis of a rifted valley along the margin of the Northern McDermitt Caldera.
+The project is targeting lithium brines associated with geothermal hot springs and playa lakes which coincide with the axis of a rifted valley along the margin of the Northern McDermitt Caldera.
+The project area is located within three interconnected enclosed basins that exhibit internal drainage.
 The claims cover the marginal zone of the caldera, adjacent valley floor and playa lake system.